The Adams differentials on the classes $h_j^3$: Code

 \begin{rmk} Miller's original motivation for studying his square was in order to deduce $d_2$-differentials in the Adams spectral sequence from $d_2$-differentials in the algebraic Novikov spectral sequence (see \cite{MillerSquare}).
 Using motivic homotopy theory, one can generalize this method to obtain information about $d_r$-differentials for $r \geq 2$.
 We will explain this in the next subsection. \end{rmk}

 \begin{rmk} At odd primes, the dual Steenrod algebra admits an additional \emph{Cartan grading} which places $\xi_i$ in degree $0$ and $\tau_i$ in degree $1$.
-As the differentials in the Cartan--Eilenberg spectral sequence must respect the Cartan grading, this spectral sequence collapses at the $E_2$-page. \end{rmk}
+As the differentials in the Cartan--Eilenberg spectral sequence must respect the Cartan grading, this spectral sequence collapses at the $E_2$-page (see \cite{RavenelGreenBook} for example). \end{rmk}